stoykostanchev/react-state-form/THOUGHTS.md

 Overall, I am seeing a getter, not a ```lense```.
 A lense can PUT things, and it obeys laws, at least the way I understand them

+## Snippet 3

+An example form is given.
+Imports on this one have been left intact.
+Would've really loved to see working code I can play with.